teameh/Neo4j-Swift/README.md

   7. Click on the + button at the top left of the panel and select "New Copy Files Phase".
 Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add the frameworks.

 ## Usage
+If you prefer just code-examples to get started, check out [theo-example](https://github.com/Neo4j-Swift/theo-example) that is updated to match the current version of Theo.

 ### Initalization